18 Top-Rated Attractions & Things to Do on the Oregon Coast

 Other fun reasons to visit include an extensive tide pool habitat, various wildlife spotted from the shore, and an interpretive center to learn more about the long history tied to the lighthouse.
 Tours of the lighthouse, including climbing a challenging set of stairs, are available every day in July and August.
 Reservations are recommended.

 10. Oregon Coast Aquarium

-Situated on 39 acres overlooking Yaquina Bay in Newport, this non-profit organization educates the public about the wonders of the Oregon coast and beyond.
-Providing fun and interactive space for the whole family to enjoy, the aquarium features numerous indoor, outdoor, and underwater exhibits.
+This non-profit organization is situated on 39 acres overlooking Yaquina Bay in Newport.
+It educates the public about the wonders of the Oregon coast and beyond.
+The aquarium features numerous indoor, outdoor, and underwater exhibits and provides a fun and interactive space for the whole family to enjoy,

 Be sure to check out the daily feeding schedule before your visit.
 Other special events and programs at the aquarium include the chance to SCUBA dive in the water or spend the night in the underwater tunnels.

 Address: 2820 Southeast Ferry Slip Road, Newport, Oregon

 11. Cape Perpetua Scenic Area

 Cape Perpetua is part of Siuslaw National Forest nearing the north-central region of the coast, and it provides the tallest and arguably best view accessible by vehicle.
 Visitors can pay to park at the top of the cape, leaving only a few short footsteps from the spectacular view.